daormar/debasher/doc/design_doc_resident.md

 `<process>:<idx>`, as `debasher_stop_resident -x` names it:

 ```
-nodes=fanin=hb_fanin,loop=hb_loop,sink=hb_sink;trigger=outtrig_fanin;manual_trigger=manual
+nodes=fanin=hb_fanin,loop=hb_loop,sink=hb_sink;trigger=outtrig_fanin;manual_trigger=manual;startup=
 ```

 `FBPProcess` sets `INPUT_PORTS`, `OUTPUT_PORTS`, `CONTROL_PORTS`,
-`EXTERNAL_PORTS` and `SUPERVISOR_PORT` on the instance from it, and the `Supervisor` `NODE_PORTS`, `TRIGGER_PORT` and `MANUAL_TRIGGER_PORT`, before
+`EXTERNAL_PORTS` and `SUPERVISOR_PORT` on the instance from it, and the `Supervisor` `NODE_PORTS`, `TRIGGER_PORT`, `MANUAL_TRIGGER_PORT` and
-anything uses them (`_take_ports_from_engine`).
+`NODE_STARTUP_TIMEOUT_SECS`, before anything uses them (`_take_ports_from_engine`).
 The options of the module are then the only place that says what the ports of a process are: a class that declares any of them, even with the same value, stops the process with an error.
 A process built without the engine, as the unit tests build them, gets no such variable and takes its ports from the attributes of its class.
 The order of a list means nothing, in the variable or in the class: every use of a port list is port by port.

 ## What the fifo tags leave out